linzhangUCA/3421tpl-multi-sensor_navigation/README.md

     - (5%) The robot stopped at the `Finish` marker within 0.5 meters radius.
     - (5%) Turn off everything (except Raspberry Pi) on board.

-    > Note: you can guide your robot using ArUco marker in the final stage.
+**Note: you can guide your robot using ArUco marker after the robot passed Checkpoint 3.**

 ### (50%) Documentation